 - For apps using Flexible Environments you will be able to select the environment from a drop-down list of environments.

-Leave the default choice of how to build the package Build Mobile App Store packages for me by sending the build configuration to Adobe PhoneGap Build selected.
-You can use the alternative option to manually download a PhoneGap Build package, which you can then inspect, modify, and upload manually to Adobe PhoneGap Build (for more information, see Customizing PhoneGap Build Packages).
+Leave the default choice of how to build the package Build Mobile packages for me by sending the build configuration to Adobe PhoneGap Build selected.
+You can use the alternative option to manually download a PhoneGap Build package, which you can then inspect, modify, and upload manually to Adobe PhoneGap Build (for more information, see Customizing Local Build Packages).
 This is unnecessary in most scenarios.

 Before proceeding, you must accept linking your PhoneGap account to your Mendix account:

 Start the hybrid mobile app package building process by clicking Start PhoneGap Build job, which will initiate the packaging process.